“Her name is not only back in neon lights on Broadway. It is back among the top entertainers of the country.” – John

 October 14, 1941: Louella Parsons visited MGM, including spending some time with Judy and Mickey Rooney on the Babes on Broadway set.
 Parsons mentioned her chat with the duo in her column, more than once, a few days later.
 Of course, Judy never got that “two-month vacation” that she allegedly told Parsons she would get after her work on the film.
 Judy was on the Babes on Broadway” set at 10 a.m.; lunch was 12:30-1:30 p.m.; dismissed 5:20 p.m.
 Scenes were shot on the “Interior Ghost Theatre” set.

 Lord and Lady Halifax also visited the set.
 Halifax was the English ambassador to the U.S. Photos were taken with director Berkeley as well as studio boss Louis B. Mayer.
 The exact date of this visit is unknown but it’s likely it took place on the same day as the Parsons visit.
 The production only had one more day to go before it was completed on October 15, plus Judy’s in the same outfit in all the pics.

 Photos of Parsons visiting the set provided by Kim Lundgreen.
 Thanks, Kim!

-October 14, 1941: Here’s a newspaper feature showing Judy and husband David Rose enjoying their Sunday off just like normal people.
+October 14, 1941: Here’s a newspaper feature showing Judy and her husband David Rose enjoying their Sunday off just like normal people.

 October 14, 1944: Filming on The Clock continued with scenes shot on the “Interior Subway Platform” set.
 Time called: 2 p.m.; dismissed: 5:40 p.m.

 October 14, 1953: Photos from the third day of filming on A Star Is Born and the first day of location shooting.

-The production descended on Robert’s Drive-In at the corner of Sunset Boulevard and Cahuenga Street in Hollywood to films the carhop scenes.
+The production descended on Robert’s Drive-In at the corner of Sunset Boulevard and Cahuenga Street in Hollywood to film the carhop scenes.
 The scene was filmed in the morning, requiring eight takes for the set-up shots and fourteen takes of Judy – medium shot – telling the customer the types of hamburgers they had that day.
 The numerous takes were required due to the excessive background noises.